Zapier-codes/zealot/handover.md

      `/admin/android_signing_key` and `/admin/play_approvals`) remains
      equally unverified and outstanding — task #7 building on top of that doesn't change what needed checking there.
-- **This session's patch is based on `1aa548ea`, not on current `origin/main`'s actual tip (`f8a8da89`) — see the flagged commit above.
-  The next session must explicitly re-clone and reconcile this before assuming a simple `git am` will apply cleanly or that `main`'s tip after this patch lands is what this file describes.**

 - HEAD: `c0470e01` "Task 5: org-wide signing key; task 11: start Play
   approval workflow", on top of `5d54c81e`.
 Confirmed landed on